 Taking account of the efficiency, fuel cost and responsiveness of the system (see examples of rationale as outlined in Appendix B), rare heating types may be represented using the proxy heating systems identified in Table 4.
-Please note that these are calculated using June 2017 fuel prices, so some proxies have changed for the ECO3 deemed scores.

 The base case parameters were derived from a variety of sources.
 Table 5 outlines the values used, with a brief description of its source, to develop a 'typical dwelling' of the building stock in 2017/18.
 The various data sources are used to develop typical values (e.g. a weighted average) for each parameter, and an extrapolated value is derived by using time series of data.